prwilliams5/flask-auth/README.md

-**Data Center Power Audit Web App**
+<h1>Data Center Power Usage Web App</h1>

-This application is for monitoring power usage of racks/cabinets in a co-location data center facility.
-It runs on Python, Flask, and a relational database with features such as:
+The current purpose of this application is for monitoring power usage in a data center facility.
+There are future plans to integrate many other systems to increase data center and network operations center efficiency, so this is just the start!
+If there are any ideas to improve or add functionality please reach out!
+So far, the application stack runs Python, Flask, and a relational database with features such as:

+- Built-in scalability
+- Application and database security included
+- Easy to set up SQLlite3 database for testing with minimal code changes for more robust SQL solutions
+- Multiple database upgrade paths including PostgreSQL and MySQL
+- Python SQL toolkit, SQLAlchemy integration
 - User AAA
-- Built-in scalability
-- Python SQL toolkit, SQLAlchemy
-- SQLlite database for testing, can upgrade to a stand-alone SQL server with minimal changes to code

-**Coming Soon!!**
-- Email support
+- Individual user profile pages

+<h3>Future Plans!!</h3>

-- Automated password recovery for users
+- Email support with automated user password recovery
-- Live user notifications
+- Live web notifications
-- Individual user profile pages and avatars
-- Comment section for communicating with other users
+- Message board for communicating with other users
-- Pagination
+- Pagination and Search Bar
-- Full text search
+- Usage tracking for individual power circuits and PDUs
+- Monitoring analytics and metrics dashboards
+- Track, add, remove, and edit cabinets/racks
+- Expanded API capabilities
-- Modern web design with CSS Bootstrap
+- Modern front-end web design with React
+- "Getting Started" section in README

+**And Much More!!**